myrrlyn/oeuvre/birth-of-savages.md

   sexual dimorphism in Orcs post-Transformation (given we see less of it in Altmer) affected their culture.

-  I have no comment on whether she and Durnathar were a couple.
+  I have no position on whether she and Durnathar were a couple.
 Read that however you want.
 ---